The high degree of accuracy, speed, and flexibility of the laser are the great advantages in the use of a laser cutting machine.

 Although laser cutting with robots is not yet often used, AWL most certainly believes in it!
 Laser cutting combined with a robot simply increases the flexibility of the machine even more.
 A laser cutting robot makes it possible to flexibly adjust or check parts, or to cut holes per part.

 Laser cutting is a thermal separation process.
-The focusing lens in the cutting head focuses the laser beam through a gas nozzle onto the surface of the workpiece.
-The laser beam melts the surface and the molten metal is blown away by a strong gas flow from the nozzle.
-This cuts the workpiece.
-The laser system follows the selected geometry and meanwhile separates the material.
+The focusing lens on the cutting head focuses the laser beam through a gas nozzle onto the surface of the workpiece.
+The laser beam melts the surface, and the molten metal is blown away by a strong gas flow from the nozzle, cutting the workpiece.
+The laser system follows the programmed geometry and meanwhile separates the material.